rreece/rreece.github.io/outline-of-philosophy/invitation.md

 and in particular, does science make any progress at revealing or approximating truth?
 Where has science taken us and where is it going?

+In our modern information age, the evident power of science to elevate our awareness and bring us new technological capabilities underscores the relevance of a philosophical understanding of science.

 What is naturalism?